 You will be amazed how close you’d be with a few of white tip reef shark at Moorea reef.
 As there are plenty of food available at the reef, human beings are not on their diet plan.

 No one leaves Fiji Islands without being captivated by the locals’warmth or entranced by the beauty of the picture perfect islands..
 Bula !
 (Welcome !) and Vinaka (Thank you!) are two Fijian words that will forever be etched on your mind when you think of the beautiful country with it’s friendly people.
+For our visit to another part of Fiji islands, do check out here.
 Thank you for coming along this pixels adventure.

 This amazing photographic trip to the Fiji Islands was organised by Jetabout Holidays, in partnership with Fiji Airways and Fiji Tourism Board.